 Take advantage of the heavy precipitation in these areas and collect rainwater for drinking.
 The large leaves of some plants can serve as containers if you have none.

-You can also check this article out for other ways on how to find water in the wild.
+You can also check this article out for other ways to find water in the wild.

-The rainforest is literally crawling with things that you can eat— from wild edibles to small game.
-You just have to be careful and know what you eat.
+From wild edibles to small game, the rainforest is literally crawling with things that you can eat.
+You just have to be careful and know what you consume.
 Don’t forget that rainforests are home to thousands of plant species, and a lot of them are poisonous.

-You can hunt and trap for animals like birds, pigs, monkeys or small rodents.
+You can hunt and trap animals like birds, pigs, monkeys, or small rodents.
 Fish are also abundant in the many winding rivers and other bodies of water.
-You can fashion traps out of bamboo stalks, bark or fronds to catch these guys.
+You can fashion traps out of bamboo stalks, bark, or fronds to catch these guys.

 Rivers can also be a good source of supplies like beneficial plants that you can likewise eat.
-Rivers are not without threats though— leeches, snakes and other dangerous animals like caimans can also be found in these areas so be careful and take necessary precautions.
+They are not without threats, though—leeches, snakes, and other dangerous animals like caimans can also be found in these areas so be careful and take necessary precautions.

 Other Threats You Should Look Out For

 The most important step in surviving the rainforest is the first one: do not panic.
 Panicking will only make you lose your sense of direction and cloud your common sense.
-If you wish to survive— don’t fight the rainforest.
+Don’t fight the rainforest if you wish to survive.
 Instead, do your best to adapt to it.
 It can be a challenge, but it’s not impossible, especially for a prepper who knows what they’re doing.